firelab/windninja/internal/bwnmsvcg.md

 ---
-layout: post
+layout: internal
-title:  "Building WindNinja on Windows using MSVC and gistinternals.com"
-color: blue
-width:   6
-height:  1
-date:   2016-06-19 12:45:49 +0200
-categories: main
 ---

+## Building WindNinja on Windows with gisinterntals

 gisinternals.com builds gdal and most of the dependencies needed for WindNinja.
 It is simpler than building everything from source, and is preferred.
 Boost and Qt still need to be built, but all other dependencies are available.